-SPECIAL INVESTIGATION Banned subcontracting hidden through widespread 'associate partnerships' BILLY CAMDEN @BILLYCAMDEN FROM FRONT olleges and training providers are hiding banned subcontracting through the use of so-called 'associate partnerships', FE Week can reveal - potentially allowing millions of pounds-worth of public funds to change hands without proper scrutiny.
+SPECIAL INVESTIGATION Banned subcontracting hidden through widespread 'associate partnerships' @BILLYCAMDEN FROM FRONT olleges and training providers are hiding banned subcontracting through the use $% \left\{ 1\right\} =\left\{ 1$ of so-called 'associate partnerships', FE Week can reveal - potentially allowing millions of pounds-worth of public funds to change hands without proper scrutiny.
 A recent Ofsted report has for the first time listed "training provided by an associate partner" as an arrangement not "sanctioned by the Skills Funding Agency".
 Now, an FE Week investigation exposes that this practice is in widespread use across the sector.
 Under it, a college or training provider with an SFA contract can invoice a partner for the use of their training staff as 'associates', as if they were from a recruitment agency.
 Learners, however, are still recruited by this partner as usual, and taught on its premises, just as a subcontractor would do, but it's all done in such a way as to evade government oversight.
 These hidden deals are increasingly being used as a way to avoid SFA rules that explicitly ban loans.
 They can also circumvent strict rules on second-level subcontracting for apprenticeship, adult education budget and ESF funding.
 Simply by giving the same old arrangements a new label, they are freed from the government's checks, according to Rob George, a broker in SFA contracts.
 He told FE Week that he was aware of several organisations which still effectively subcontracted their advance learner loan delivery, even though the SFA clearly banned the practice by August, just by "calling it an associate's agreement" which, he said, is clearly "breaking the rules".
 He admitted that in his job, he "helps people manage their SFA contracts" and that he sees the SFA's rules as "an opportunity document rather than an audit document".
-He said: "I help people find business strategies to remain compliant within the rules" Associate contracts are used by various colleges and providers, which "pay the training provider as a recruitment agency", which "in theory" means "they are paying the trainers as associates".
+He said: "I help people find business strategies to remain compliant within the Associate contracts are used by various colleges and providers, which "pay the training provider as a recruitment agency", which "in theory" means "they are paying the trainers as associates".
 However, he said, "the only way you can properly, legally, within the rules do that is if [providers] have a separate arrangement with each individual trainer".
 In either case, FE Week understands that staff at prime providers generally never either recruit or meet with learners.
-FE Week approached three colleges which we learned had been running associate partnerships, but all three declined to comment.
-Tyne and Wear-based Expedient Training received an 'inadequate' rating in an Ofsted report published in January, and was subsequently put on the SFA's list for early contract termination.
+FE Week approached three colleges which we learned had been running associate partnerships, but all three declined to Tyne and Wear-based Expedient Training received an 'inadequate' rating in an Ofsted report published in January, and was subsequently put on the SFA's list for early contract termination.
 Inspectors took the unheard-of step of stating in their report that the "vast majority" of the provider's remaining apprenticeships and advanced learner loans personal training was "provided by an associate partner".
 FE Week checked with Ofsted and was told that the associate partner in question was Hampshire-based Personal Track Safety Limited.
-PTSL claimed that Expedient Training retained between 20 and 28 per cent in management fees for apprenticeships in health and social care and engineering, and advanced learner loan-funded personal Here's what Edudo said in full:
+PTSL claimed that Expedient Training retained between 20 and 28 per cent in management fees for apprenticeships in health and social care and engineering, and advanced learner loan-funded personal training courses it ran on the lead provider's behalf between September 2014 and October It also said it was new to the training industry, so did not realise that the associate partnership arrangement for contracts worth over £100,000 was anything out of the work with four subcontractors based in the North East and Yorkshire who provide has not been sanctioned by the Skills Funding Agency (SFA).